Documentation

 bridge_query_agent

 Send a question to another engineer's active agent session.
 If they're online, you get a real-time answer grounded in their actual codebase — not stale documentation.
+Questions are limited to 5,000 characters, context to 10,000.

 bridge_query_agent({